 This course will provide four hours of continuous professional development that will involve the historical analysis and understanding of the weapon and the wider system of training, equipment, infrastructure, doctrine and tactics, organisation, information and logistics.

-The learner will receive a briefing on the normal safety precautions and basic drills used with firing the Vickers machine gun.
+The learner will receive training on the normal safety precautions and basic drills used to fire the Vickers machine gun.
 It will culminate in a blank firing demonstration and, where legally permitted to do so, the learners will be able to participate.

 Learners will receive a retail copy of The Vickers Machine Gun: Pride of the Emma Gees (Goldsmith, Fisher, Segel and Shea, 2021), worth £129.95, as part of their participation in the course.
-This is the most comprehensive and best published work on the Vickers Machine Gun, covering all aspects of its use and service around the world.
+This is the most comprehensive work published on the Vickers Machine Gun, covering all aspects of its use and service around the world.
 It includes a technical ‘handbook’ chapter as well.